Akhetonics/Connect-A-PIC/README.md

     - If you find bugs or have suggestions for improvements, feel free to open an issue in the project's issue tracker.

 3. **Code Guidelines:**
-    - Please ensure your code adheres to the project’s coding conventions for consistency.
+    - Please ensure your code adheres to the projectÂ’s coding conventions for consistency.

 4. **Testing:**
     - Include unit tests for new features to maintain the project's stability and reliability.